per1234/esparto/api_gpio.md

 ## Important concepts: "raw" vs "cooked" states

 Esparto introduces the idea of different physical and logical pin states.
-It all the physical state (i.e. from digitalRead) "raw" and the logical state "cooked".
+It calls the physical state (i.e. from digitalRead) "raw" and the logical state "cooked".
 Consider the Debounced pin as an example.
-The "raw" state will oscillate rapidly ("bounce") as the button is pressed or released - this is its raw state.
+The "raw" state will oscillate rapidly ("bounce") as the button is pressed or released - these are its raw states.
 Once the bouncing has stopped, Esparto signals the final "cooked" state.
 Another example is the Latching pin.
 One pair of down-up presses put it into one state (latched), another down-up sequence un-latches it.
-On the first press/release, the raw state goes 1/0 and the cooked state is now 1 (latched), Repeating the process has raw going 1/0 again, this time the cooked state is unlatched.
+On the first press/release, the raw state goes 1/0 and the cooked state is now 1 (latched), Repeating the process has raw going 1/0 again, this time the cooked state is 0 (un-latched).
-In order for this to work (as well as features like the real-time GPIO lights in the web UI) you need to call Esparto.digitalWrite() in preference to the "native" digitalWrite()
+In order for this to work (as well as features like the real-time GPIO lights in the web UI) you need to call `Esparto.digitalWrite()` in preference to the "native" `digitalWrite()`

 ## Important concepts: "Active High" vs "Active Low" and logical ON/OFF

-Many beginners are confused by e.g. LEDs that will light up when they write "digitalWrite(LED_PIN,LOW)" they mentally associate electricity flowing with +5v and HIGH GPIO states.
-For them, Esparto introducs logical states of ON an OFF.
-Once an Output is defined as active HIGH or LOW, then a logicalWrite with ON will always set it active and OFF inactive etc.
+Many beginners are confused by e.g. LEDs that will light up when they write `digitalWrite(LED_PIN,LOW)` as they mentally associate electricity flowing with +5v and HIGH GPIO states.
+For them, Esparto introducs logical states of ON and OFF.
+Once an Output is correctly defined as active HIGH or LOW, then a logicalWrite with ON will always set it active and OFF inactive etc.

 ## Important concepts: Throttling

 In the real world, some GPIO pins can change so fast that no code can realistically "keep up".
-Esparto allows you the "throttle" a pin, i.e. set a limit on how many 1s and 0s per second you want it to let through.
-You need to read "Known Issues" in realtion to the web UI as to how this might affect your view of the "real-time" GPIO lights
+Esparto allows you to "throttle" a pin, i.e. set a limit on how many 1s and 0s per second you want it to let through.
+You need to read [Known Issues](../master/README.md#Known Issues) in relation to the web UI as to how this might affect your view of the "real-time" GPIO lights
 The "granularity" is one second, i.e. if a pin is limited to 100 and is physically "firing" at a constant rate of 1000/s then it will fall silent after 0.1sec and stay silent for another 0.9 sec.
 This can lead to a very "choppy" response

 # GPIO API Calls

-**Common parameters**:
+## Common parameters:

 * `uint8_t pin:` The GPIO pin number
 * `uint8_t state:` a binary GPIO pin state HIGH / LOW, 1/0, true/false
 * `ESPARTO_LOGICAL_STATE onoff:` ON or OFF
+* `uint8_t mode:` normal ArduinoIDE mode: INPUT or INPUT_PULLUP depending on whether you have external pullup resistors
+* `ESPARTO_FN_SV fn:` The name of a callback function you provide, taking two integers: `void myGPIOCallback(int i1, int i2){ do something }` In all cases, i1 is the state of the pin that caused the callback event.
+In many cases i2 is the micros() value of when the event occured.
+See table at the end of this section
+* `bool active:` HIGH / LOW Whether a feature is "Active High" or "Active Low"
+* `uint32_t dbt:` The debounce time in milliseconds

+**Encoder types only**:

+* int* pV:	pointer to a global whose value will be automatically adjusted as encoder is rotated
+* *int Vmin*: minimum value that encoder may hold
+* *int Vmax*: maximum value that encoder may hold
+* *int Vinc*: amount to increment / decrement on each click CW / CCW
+* *int Vset*: initial "set point" value. default is halfway between Vmin and Vmax

 ***
 # digitalWrite:
 Set GPIO to given state and update internal settings to maintain GPIO awareness.
 This **must** be used in preference to "bare" digitalWrite